-A. Tobacco use is higher among LGBTQ+ individuals than in their heterosexual peers.
-B. About 16% of Lesbian, Gay, and Bisexual adults smoke cigarettes versus the e-cigarette use of cisgender adults
+- A. Tobacco use is higher among LGBTQ+ individuals than in their heterosexual peers. - B. About 16% of Lesbian, Gay, and Bisexual adults smoke cigarettes versus the 12.3% of heterosexual adults who smoke - C. About 21.3% of transgender adults use e-cigarette products versus the 5% e- cigarette use of cisgender adults - D. A similar trend exists among Lesbian, Gay, and Bisexual youth who use any tobacco products at a higher rate than their heterosexual peers.